 The opportunity to participate in religious student organizations is available through the Office of Campus Life, 226 Kent Student Center.
 These organizations represent a variety of viewpoints and activities.

-For a complete listing of churches, offices, student organizations, and contact persons, refer to the blue section of the Kent State University Telephone Directory under Campus Ministries.
+For a complete listing of churches, offices, student organizations and contact persons, refer to the Kent State University Directory of Departments and Services under Campus Ministries.